 If you want an email to reappear at the top of your Inbox, you can choose to "Snooze" it.
 To Snooze, move your mouse over the email and you'll see four options pop up (from the left): Archive (the box with the down arrow), Trash, Mark as Unread and Snooze.
 You can also Snooze with the Gmail app by opening the email and selecting the top menu (the top set of three dots).

 7. Get things done faster with keyboard shortcuts

 When you're at your computer, navigating applications by pointing and clicking takes time, but sometimes a simple keypress can do the same thing.
 It might not seem like it shaves a lot of time off your daily emailing, but those seconds add up.

-First, you'll have to turn on keyboard shortcuts by clicking settings in the upper right of the Gmail window, scrolling down to the keyboard shortcuts section, clicking keyboard shortcuts on, and then clicking save changes at the bottom of the screen.
+First, you'll have to turn on keyboard shortcuts by clicking settings in the upper right of the Gmail window, selecting "See all settings," and scrolling down to the "Keyboard Shortcuts" section in the "General" tab.
+Turn on keyboard shortcuts and then click save changes at the bottom of the screen.
 Then review Gmail's keyboard shortcuts and start typing rather than clicking.

-8. Make Gmail work with Dropbox, DocuSign, Google Calendar and more
+8. Make Gmail work with Dropbox, DocuSign, Zoom, Google Calendar and more

 9. Don't waste time on annoying email and spam